PS Plus Offers PS4 Owners ‘Metal Gear Solid 5’ And ‘Amnesia: Collection’ Free In October

 Metal Gear Solid V: The Phantom Pain was Hideo Kojima’s swan song with both the series and Konami.
 The open-world twist on the long-running franchise was one of the best-reviewed games of 2015 despite tons of behind-the-scenes turmoil between the creator and publisher.

 The mythos in the series can be both deep and confusing.
-Still, the Metal Gear franchise helped to define the stealth-action genre and The Phantom Pain expands on that with an open-world setting.
+Still, the Metal Gear franchise helped to define the stealth-action genre, and The Phantom Pain expands on that in an open-world setting.

 Amnesia: Collection

-PlayStation 4 owners get two horror games plus a DLC expansion in one package with Amnesia: Collection.
-This title is geared more towards those who have not played the series before or have only played one.
+PlayStation 4 owners get two horror games, plus a DLC expansion in one package with Amnesia: Collection.
+This title is geared more toward those who have not played the series before or have only played one game in the series.

-The Amnesia series first debuted in 2010 with The Dark Descent followed by A Machine for Pigs a couple of years later.
+The Amnesia series first debuted in 2010 with The Dark Descent, followed by A Machine for Pigs a couple of years later.
 This is an upgraded version of the title but expect to see some relatively dated gameplay as later horror titles built on the formula established by the developers at Frictional Games.